owncloud-archive/acceptance-testing/README.md

 For running the acceptance tests you have to setup rvm [1] and ruby.
-We recommend installing rvm in your homedirectory, but we support installing rvm system wide as well.
+We recommend installing rvm in your home directory, but we support installing rvm system wide as well.

 After installing rvm, you have to install ruby 1.9.3